shubhamdeol/alluzostor/src/pages/index.md

     component: FeaturesBlock
     featureslist:
       - actions: []
-        content: Send WhatsApp bills to your customer for Free.
-Take the counter order.
-          Edit and Delete Bills to maintain digital Raseed Book and generate GST, Packaging Charges and More
+        content: >-
+          **Sell Online :** Since COVID, customers are more likely to order online.
+Get custom QR codes for your shop which enable users to view your shop directly on Alluzo app.\

+          \

+          **Digital Bill :** Send Free Invoices via SMS or WhatsApp to your customers.
+Create custom receipts with your business info, logo and online shop link.
         image: /images/iphone-x-xs-–-261.png
-        title: "Send Invoices via Free SMS or WhatsApp   "
+        title: "Sell More "
       - actions: []
         content: Alluzo Store App is a simple 0% commission and 0 investment digital shop solution for small vendors to start selling online to their